Maryland Route 231: Route description

 MD 231 begins at an intersection with Olivers Shop Road in the hamlet of Burnt Store in eastern Charles County.
 Olivers Shop Road connects Dentsville to the south with Bryantown to the north.
 MD 231 heads east as two-lane undivided Burnt Store Road, crossing Gilbert Creek on its way to Hughesville.
 Within Hughesville, the state highway intersects MD 5 Business (Old Leonardtown Road), where the highway's name changes to Prince Frederick Road.
 East of the village center, MD 231 meets MD 5 (Leonardtown Road) at a dumbbell interchange.
 In the hamlet of Patuxent, the state highway intersects the southern terminus of MD 381 (Brandywine Road), which heads north into the southeastern corner of Prince George's County.

 From Patuxent, MD 231 heads southeast through the neck of far eastern Charles County that reaches to the Patuxent River between Prince George's County and St. Mary's County.
 Before reaching the river, the state highway passes to the north of the village of Benedict, which was the site of the landing of British troops to march toward Washington, D.C., prior to the Battle of Bladensburg during the War of 1812.
 The state highway crosses the Patuxent River on the Benedict Bridge, a 3343 ft long steel beam bridge whose roadway is 24 ft wide.
 At the Patuxent River's navigation channel, the bridge features a through steel girder swing span that has 17 ft vertical clearance when closed and provides two openings with 50 ft horizontal clearance when opened.

 MD 231 enters Calvert County at Hallowing Point and continues east as Hallowing Point Road, passing an industrial park and Hallowing Point Park.
 After intersecting the northern terminus of MD 508 (Adelina Road), the state highway veers northeast through the village of Barstow, where the highway passes west of a park and ride lot and the Calvert County Fairgrounds before it intersects Barstow Road, which serves the historic homes Cedar Hill and Willow Glenn.
-MD 231 passes the Prince Frederick campus of the College of Southern Maryland before entering Prince Frederick.
+MD 231 passes south of the Prince Frederick campus of the College of Southern Maryland before entering Prince Frederick.
 The state highway meets MD 2/MD 4, which run concurrently as Solomons Island Road, on the west side of the county seat.
 MD 231 continues northeast as Church Street, passing the historic home Linden, home of the Calvert County Historical Society.
 The state highway reaches its eastern terminus at MD 765 (Main Street), a short distance north of the county courthouse.

 MD 231 is a part of the main National Highway System from MD 5 in Hughesville to MD 2/MD 4 in Prince Frederick.